Stereo528/quilt-template-mod/README.md

     - If the dependencies on `gradle/libs.versions.toml` isn't up-to-date, feel free to update them!
 The [linked utility](https://lambdaurora.dev/tools/import_quilt.html) should help you in this easy and quick process.
 4. The mod is now ready to be worked on!

+##  Changes
+- LazyDFU & Sodium are dev environment only mods
+- MidnightLib is a dependency mod
+- MidnightLib config system is set up already!

 ## License

-This template on the QuiltMC GitHub is licensed under the [Creative Common Zero v1.0 license](./LICENSE-TEMPLATE.md).
+This template is licensed under the [BSD-3-Clause "New" or "Revised" License](./LICENSE.md).

-Mods created with this template are not automatically licensed under the CC0, and are not required to give any kind of credit back to QuiltMC for this template.
+Mods created with this template are not automatically licensed under the CC0, and are not required to give any kind of credit back to QuiltMC or Stereo528 for this template.